 The Professor – The squad responds to a man who seems to have gone crazy for no apparent reason and with no previous history.
 Later on at the hospital, Drs Brackett and Early get a visit from the Secret Service regarding the patient.

 Roy has an admirer after extracting the woman from a car and Johnny is envious.
-They respond to an apparent heart attack on a fireboat, only to find a false alarm and end up responding to a plane crash in a hard-to-reach area, as well as delivering a baby and stop a suicide attempt.
+They respond to an apparent heart attack on a fireboat, only to find a false alarm and end up responding to a plane crash in a hard-to-reach area, as well as delivering a baby and stopping a suicide attempt.

 Syndrome – Roy’s throat is bothering him and he refuses Johnny’s offers to help.
 The squad responds to an actor who is having chest pains and later learn he was an old flame of Dixie’s.
-They also rescue two kids who are trapped on top of a gas tank, a college girls lacrosse game that has become violent, and respond to a fire at an abandoned hospital where Chet is injured and must share a room with Roy after his tonsillectomy.
+They also rescue two kids who are trapped on top of a gas tank, a college girls lacrosse game that has become violent and respond to a fire at an abandoned hospital where Chet is injured and must share a room with Roy after his tonsillectomy.
 The station dog, Boot, has surgery to remove a tick from behind his ear.

 Besides Dixie’s love life, the hospital contends with a hypochondriac who hates his life.